 Protect customer and end user swap collateral.

-See Practice Note, Swap Margin Collateral Requirements under Dodd-Frank (www.practicallaw.com/7-517-5388) for extensive detail on both proposed and final Dodd-Frank rulemaking on:
+See Practice Note, The Dodd-Frank Act: Swap Margin Collateral Rules (www.practicallaw.com/7-517-5388) for extensive detail on both proposed and final Dodd-Frank rulemaking on:

 Levels and threshold amounts of swap collateral that must be collected by certain parties (primarily swap dealers and MSPs) to collateralize certain swaps.
 This is referred to as margin collateral "collection" because the proposed rules take a collection-based approach.